The Indian Tomb (1938 film): Plot

-The sequel to the film The Tiger of Eschnapur shows the hunt for Sitha and Sascha around the world disguised as the Maharaja's journey with Irene Traven and Prince Ramigani, while Fürbringer, Emil Sperling and his wife Lotte Sperling work on the Maharaja's construction projects in India.
-In Bombay, Ramigani manages to track down Sitha in a second-rate variety show.
-Before that, however, Sitha can contact Irene Traven.
-Before the two can speak to each other, Sitha is kidnapped by Prince Ramigani.
-While the Maharaja travels to Eschnapur with his entourage and shows Irene his country, Ramigani and other nobles of the country forge a revolt with the aim of Ramigani himself becoming the Maharaja.
-Sitha is taken to a remote mountain castle, but Sitha's servant Myrrha manages to smuggle Irene into the heavily guarded mountain castle for a talk with Sitha.
+While Fürbringer, Emil Sperling and his wife Lotte Sperling continue to work on the Maharaja's construction projects in India, Prince Ramigani manages to track down Sitha in a second-rate variety show in Bombay.
+Sitha has managed to contact Irene Traven, but is kidnapped by Prince Ramigani before she can talk to Irene.
+As the Maharaja travels to Eschnapur with his entourage and shows Irene his country, Ramigani conspires with other nobles to instigate a revolt to make himself the new Maharaja.
+Sitha is taken to a remote and heavily guarded mountain castle, but her servant Myrrha facilitates a meeting with Irene.
 When Irene asks the Maharaja for mercy for Sitha, the latter refuses.
-While planning to kill Chandra during a festival, Ramigani has Irene Traven and Fürbringer captured.
+Ramigani plans to kill the Maharaja during a festival and has Irene Traven and Fürbringer captured.
 Disguised as an Indian, Emil Sperling escapes capture and frees Fürbringer and Irene with the help of Sascha Demidoff.
-For the festival, Ramigani forces Sitha to dance.
+Ramigani forces Sitha to dance at the festival.
 When she approaches the Maharaja in her dance and warns of the attack by Ramigani, she is shot.
-The revolt that breaks out is also suppressed and Ramigani dies fleeing his just punishment.
-The Maharaja now asks advocates to stay to complete the tomb of Sitha.
+The revolt that breaks out is suppressed.
+Ramigani tries to escape his just punishment but is killed.
+The Maharaja asks Fürbringer to stay to complete the tomb of Sitha.